lsst-sims/opsim4_tools/live_view/README.rst

 Scripts
 -------

 ``opsims_live_polar.py``: This script shows the telescope view (altitude, azimuth) of the observations.
 Its inspiriation is drawn from the Telescope and Site simulator by Dave Mills.
+The background is black for night and fading/rising blue for twilight.
 The filter used for the observation is color coded.
 If the moon is up, it will show on the display.
-It has been enlarged 6x for visibility and the color code for the phase is black (full) to light gray (new).
-The new moon end of the color code is capped when the phase drops below 15%.
+It has been enlarged 6x for visibility and the color code for the phase is white (full) to light gray (new).
+The new moon end of the color code is capped when the phase drops below 5%.
 The canvas displays the night and MJD information of the current observation.
 Also, the moon's phase and an indicator of twilight/night is displayed.
 The viewer keeps a 10 obeservation list showing the recent history of observations.

 ``opsim_live.py``: This script is a sky view (right ascension, declination) of the observations.
 The rest of the functionality is the same as ``opsim_live_polar.py``.